dira/railsgirls.github.com/_posts/2014-05-30-app-bucharest.markdown

 [Bootstrap](http://getbootstrap.com/) is a free collection of styles that look nice.
 By including it in a web page, and following their conventions on how to structure the HTML, you get a nice style without much effort.

-But, if you want to experiment more with CSS and understand it better, you can play with it online: [http://cssdesk.com/VFVEk](http://cssdesk.com/VFVEk).
+But, if you want to experiment more with CSS and understand it better, you can play with it online.
+If you'd like to do that, go to [http://cssdesk.com/VFVEk](http://cssdesk.com/VFVEk).

 You can also change the HTML &amp; CSS of your Ideas website - tell your coach what you'd like to do and they'll help you.